richrd/bx/README.md

 * Modules
   * Command for taking photos and uploading them to a server
   * Ignore and unignore users
-  * Replace runas with command that allows:
+  * Replace 'runas' with command 'run' that allows:
     * Running commands as another user
     * Running commands at another channel
     * or both simultaneously